Yueh0315/in-class-coursework-friday/README.md

 # 10/30 Jacobi_method

-Solve the linear problem Ax = b with Jacobi method, where A is a square matrix and b is a vector.
+Solve the linear problem $Ax = b$ with Jacobi method, where A is a square matrix and b is a vector.

 Let